Indonesia 14-Day Itinerary

 • 19:00 — Dinner at Bebek Bengil

-Transport: Flight Malang → Denpasar, car transfer Denpasar → Ubud, local walking.
+Transport: Flight Malang → Denpasar, private transfer or ride-hailing transfer Denpasar → Ubud, local walking.

 Day 8: Ubud (rice terraces, waterfall, performance)